zhihuinang/Dataset-split-for-BSWNet/README.md

 ## ShipsEar

-To ensure data balance, a 5-class subset from ShipsEar is utilized as the experimental dataset. we randomly picked 20% recordings in each class for validation and 10% recordings to form a test set.
+To ensure data balance, a 5-class subset from [ShipsEar](https://underwaternoise.atlanttic.uvigo.es/) is utilized as the experimental dataset.
+We randomly picked 20% recordings in each class for validation and 10% recordings to form a test set.
 If the number of recordings in a class is less than 10, we use the same data for validation and test.

 The detailed split is as follows: